reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 	- Because some disparities in resources may be the result of choices, i.e. people can be responsible for the resources they acquire.
 	- People with more than their fare share of resources should be penalized only insofar as it prevents others from acquiring a similar share of resources.

-Strategy:
-1. Appeal of self-ownership
-2. Some qualifications on self-ownership rights
-	- Lockean Proviso - people have to leave enough for others
-	- Non-pacifism / Enforcement rights - people have a right to self-defense
-	- Unilateral Property rights - people have a right to prevent others from controlling a resource if they are in some special relation with that resource (i.e. if they are the owners of the resource), even if they don't get consent of a large group of other people
-	- Strong liberty-rights over infinite claim-rights - to avoid the paralysis objection.
-E.g. otherwise, I can't smoke because smoke particles might land on your property.
-Conflicts between liberty-rights and claim-rights:
-		- Moral anarchy: everyone has a right to do whatever they want.
-This doesn't work because having a right to X requires that others not have a right to stop one from X-ing.
-		- Rights equilibrium: A only has a right to X if B does not have a right to stop from X-ing.
-I.e. if A has a liberty-right to X, then A has a claim-right to X, which is to say that B does not have a liberty-right to stop X-ing.
-		- Moral paralysis: But this is compatible with saying everyone has a right to not be annoyed/disturbed in the slightest.
-I.e. Everyone has infinite claim-rights, which means no one has any liberty-rights.
-		- For every proposed claim-rights, there is a correspondingly reduced liberty-right.
-Thus, there are infinitely many possible systems of rights in equilibrium, some that give infinite weight to claim-rights (no one can do anything), and some that give more power to liberty-rights.
-How do we strike the perfect balance?
-		- We must strike the balance that choses the right that is more serious.
-E.g. A's liberty-right to smoke trumps B's claim-right to be completely free of smoke particles, as the former is more serious than the latter.
-On the other hand, A's liberty-right to buy unowned land is trumped by B's right to travel (e.g. imagine these rights conflict because the unowned land is the only possible path for B to exit an island).
-3. Similar considerations support exception rights.
-	- Appealing to self-ownership alone doesn't seem to motivate these moves.
-An equally consistent self-ownership position might deny all of these.
-On the other hand, an equal liberty thesis can explain this.
-It can also account for the unintuitive aspects of anarchism.
-	- These considerations are meant to prevent paralysis
-	- Without these additional constraints, some people (or all, in the case of the infinite claim rights) would be paralyzed from being able to act morally.
-They would be forced to die.
-	- E.g. everyone needs property.
-With no lateral property rights, people woudn't have permission to get the resources they need without consent of others, which might make them starve.
-Without lockean proviso, someone could own the entire planet, and people would be forced to starve.
-Without qualified claim-rights, people wouldn't be able to do any action because every action has a tiny affect on others (e.g. causing a speck of dust to enter their home).
-Which means people wouldn't have the ability to do anything.
-They would be forced to starve.
-	- Likewise, without exception rights (i.e. minor infingements on the rights of others if it is necessary to alleviate major constraints on an innocent person; or, in a different formulation, a re-articulation of rights such that people don't have claim-rights so strong that others are forbidden from such minor intrusions), people would be forced to starve through no fault of their own.
-E.g. Pushing someone to save a life?
-4. Exception rights are sufficient to justify a minimum state - national defense, police protection, criminal justice, courts, and private property (whatever conception of property rights is decided).
-5. None of these qualifications are necessary for a self-ownership position
-	- None of these considerations are necessary for a system of rights.
-They are all internally consistent.
-	- They seem to be motivated not be placing self-ownership as the fundamental value, but by either (1) valuing maximum equal positive liberty or (2) guaranteeing a maximum baseline of positive liberty above all else.
-6. If we are focusing on maximum equal positive liberty, that supports democratic processes for policies that would equally affect all parties.
-	- Different regions can enact different policies on contract enforcement, private property usage, economic systems, etc. based on their choosing.
-While this need not support *full* property ownership rights, everyone should have some basic property *usage* rights, even though it might be subject to taxation, regulation, etc.
-	- The government also needs to guarantee the minimum requirements for a functioning democratic society.
-E.g. free care for children, free education, etc.

-Principles: Key
-- "Major" hindrances to freedom (i.e. acts of assault, imprisonment, death, etc.) are justified only to prevent other "major" hindrances to freedom (idea from Kant).
-Fully informed, fully rational parties with equal opportunity are not allowed to aggress one another, even for some overall increase in utility.
-This is consistent with basic self-defense rights allowed under anarcho-capitalism.
-I.e. people have a negative right to their negative freedom.
-- Victim-defensed based permissions.
-If X is justified in coercing/aggressing Y in self-defense when Y is the criminal, X is also justified in aggressing/coercing Z in self-defense when Z is innocent.
-I.e. strangers have a negative right to defend the negative freedom of others, even if this violates the negative rights of others.
-- Third-party protection.
-If X is justified in coercing/aggressing Y in self-defense, then X is also justified in coercing/aggressing Y to protect third-party Z. Defense-based protections + third-party protections justifies mandated taxation protecting everyone's negative freedom allowed under minarchism.
-- Positive freedom matters more than negative freedom.
-This justifies minarchism + welfare protections from non-agent caused constraints.
-- Equal freedom for everyone.
-This justifies the kind of minarchism + limited, decentralized democracy that I support.

-Two possible strategies to move away from anarchism
-1. Downplay the importance of self-ownership (i.e. against right-winged libertarianism)
-	- Either accept a list of exceptions that justify violating one's rights to self-ownership, or
-	- Re-formulate self-ownership in a way that justifies initiating intrusions on one's autonomy.
-	- Can be used to justify:
-		- Suppressing free speech / freedom of association when it is needed to prevent oppression
-		- Slander/libel laws
-		- Various economic/occupational regulations (other than redistribution, which can be justified purely with an egalitarian theory of property rights)
-2. Accept full self-ownership in the same way as right-winged libertarians, but
-	- Deny that this leads to a right-leaning theory of property rights
-	- Instead accept an egalitarian theory of property rights
-Trouble:
-	- We want an egalitarian theory of property rights, without an egalitarian theory of natural assets/autonomy.
-I.e. everyone in the world is not equally entitled to the use of one's body.

 ------- Lower Level Justification -------

 Idealization